 The world is rife with news snippets concerning the development of solar power.
 The sun provides an infinite source of energy that takes off the burden on the renewable sources for power generation.
 In doing so, there are increased chances of conserving the limited energy reserves.
 Already about 50% of the earth’s natural resources are in use.
 If this usage rate continues, we will run out of finite sources in no time.
 For instance, there is only enough oil left for the coming 46.2 years.
 Luckily, the development of solar energy serves as the light at the end of the tunnel. … Continue reading →

 The solar energy potential in Jordan is enormous as it lies within the solar belt of the world with average solar radiation ranging between 5 and 7 KWh/m2, which implies a potential of at least 1000GWh per year annually.
 Solar energy, like other forms of alternative energy, remains underutilized in Jordan.
 Decentralized photovoltaic units in rural and remote villages are currently used for lighting, water pumping and other social services (1000KW of peak capacity).
 In addition, about 15% of all households are equipped with solar water heating systems.
-Jordan has major plans for increasing the use of solar energy.
-As per the Energy … Continue reading →
+Portable solar generators can be helpful in transforming the renewable energy landscape … Continue reading →

 Qatar’s solar energy future is steadily developing.
 With average daily sunshine of around 9.5 hours, low-cloud cover conditions and plentiful space, there is great scope for small, medium as well as large-scale solar power projects in the country.
 Qatar’s global horizontal irradiance is 2,140 kWh per m2 per year which makes it well-suited for solar photovoltaic (PV) systems.
 The country is geographically well-positioned to tap its tremendous solar energy potential and has set an ambitious target of 2 percent renewable energy contribution in the national energy mix by 2022.
 Solar energy has multiple advantages for Qatar in the form of energy … Continue reading →